-The authors wish to thank the many organizations that have made positive contributions to the parts of the HiReTT programme described in this paper.
-Thanks are also due to staff at ETW who have contributed significantly to the successful calibration, integration, and development of the enhanced twin sting technique.
+The authors wish to thank the many organizations positive that have made contributions to the parts of the HiReTT programme described in this paper.
+The HiReTT programme is part funded through the 5^{th} European Commission Framework programme.
+Thanks are also due to staff at ETW who have contributed significantly to the calibration, integration. successful and development of the enhanced twin sting technique.